greenfork/nimraylib_now/README.md

 ## How to use

-Import any necessary modules and use it!
+Import any necessary modules and use it:

 ```nim
 import nimraylib_now/raylib